The Mokupuni COMMUNITY DEVELOPMENT CORPORATION

 Hereʻs What We Found So Far:

-• Over 110 homestead lots impacted across Kapaʻakea,
+• Over 110 homestead lots impacted across Hoʻolehua, Kalamaʻula, Kapaʻakea,

-• Multiple homes deemed uninhabitable due to roof damage and flooding
+• Uninhabitable homes due to structural failure, roof damage, and flooding which displaced families

 • Documented cesspool failures and ground cave-ins, leading to elevated risk of water contamination